AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 ### Type Checking Environment

 During type checking, GHC maintains a *type environment* whose type definitions are fixed in the module [TcRnTypes](/trac/ghc/browser/ghc/compiler/typecheck/TcRnTypes.lhs) with the operations defined in [TcEnv](/trac/ghc/browser/ghc/compiler/typecheck/TcEnv.lhs).
 Among other things, the environment contains all imported and local instances as well as a list of *global* entities (imported and local types and classes together with imported identifiers) and *local* entities (locally defined identifiers).
-This environment is threaded through the type checking monad, whose support functions including initialisation can be found in the module [TcRnMonad](/trac/ghc/browser/ghc/compiler/typecheck/TcRnMonad.lhs).
+This environment is threaded through the [type checking monad](commentary/compiler/tc-rn-monad).

 ### Expressions